axellos/nuxgame-test/README.md

 4. **Initialize the project**
     ```bash
    make init
 5. Done!
 The project is ready to use.
+The application will be available at http://localhost

 ## Running Tests